- The Peterborough Police Service Canine (K9) Unit was formed in 1997. Four police service dogs (PSD) have since served and been retired.

 - The K9 teams attend numerous public functions and school presentations.

-In 2016, the canine teams responded to 1,070 non-canine related calls for service, 125 Canine calls for service with 59 successful results or a 47.2% success rate.
-The canine teams also participated in 21 search warrants.
+In 2017, the canine teams responded to 809 calls for service.
+The canine teams also participated in 17 drug searches, 17 building searches and 19 tracks.
 Constables Fish and McCullum also performed SOCO duties, assisted the Emergency Response Team with search warrants and dynamic entries, ensuring the safety of the officers and any persons that may be found in the location being searched.

 In early 2016, the Canine teams were approached by Corrections Canada and requested to assist them in random drug searches a local federal halfway house.
 Both teams routinely participate in this new undertaking.
 The canine teams also assisted Provincial Correctional Services at the Central East Correctional Centre (CECC) with drug searches and assisted the OPP with several Canine calls.